Manuel17410/PDF-AI-Chat-Interactive-Q-A-with-Hugging-Face-LangChain/README.md

 4. **Similarity Matching**: When you ask a question, the app compares it to the text segments and finds the ones most semantically similar.

 5. **Answer Generation**: The relevant text chunks are passed to the language model, which formulates a response based on the extracted information from the PDFs.

+## Frontend

+It is possible to:

+- Upload multiple PDF files
+- Select a specific PDF for targeted questions
+- Review the first page of any PDF
+- Ask questions by typing or speaking
+- Export the answers in either text or PDF format